daily-co/react-native-daily-js/README.md

 </dict>
 ```

-#### Screen sharing
+#### Screen sharing on iOS

-To use the screen sharing functionality for iOS, you need to create a Broadcast Upload Extension for your app.
+To use the screen sharing functionality on iOS, you'll need to do a few manual steps to set up Daily's [React Native Screen Share Extension framework](https://github.com/daily-co/rn-screen-share-extension/) (already included in `react-native-daily-js`).

-For a more detailed walkthrough on creating a Broadcast Upload Extension, please refer to this [doc](https://github.com/daily-co/rn-screen-share-extension/).
+Please refer to its README for a detailed walkthrough.

 ### Android